hkullas/bosstimer-discord-bot/README.md

 __discord.js__ (based on **Discord API**) (https://discord.js.org/#/docs/main/stable/general/welcome) is used as well, so you may want to check it out.

 # Usage
+First, make sure all the required packages and modules are correctly installed.

 1. Bot (BDO Boss Timer) needs to be invited to your own Discord server.
 2. Start the server: `node bot.js`
 3. Bot knows two different commands;